albertobraschi/radiant-ray-extension/HELP_admin.markdown

 Uninstalling extensions
 -----------------------

 Uninstalling an extension is a little different than disabling in that it will try to revert any migrations the extension added and to some extent track down and remove static files (file removal is very conservative which makes it likely to miss some files).
-All files associated with an uninstalled extensions are then completely deleted.
+All files associated with an uninstalled extension are then completely deleted.

     rake ray:rm name=extension-name